Programs

 John McClelland joined Acropolis in 2003 as a Portfolio Manager.
 He works directly with clients developing and implementing personal financial plans and investment strategies, as well as advising on estate and tax planning, retirement planning, insurance and banking needs, and trust administration.
 Prior to Acropolis, John worked for six years as a fixed-income research analyst at A.G.
 Edwards & Sons.

 John holds a bachelor’s degree from Yale University and Master of Business Administration, with a concentration in finance and accounting, from Washington University.
 He earned his Certified Financial Planner (CFP) designation in 2006.
 John has served on the finance committees and board of directors at the Sheldon Arts Foundation and New City School.
-He also serves on the alumni board of the Yale University Rugby Football Club.
 Originally from Bozeman, Montana, John has been a resident of St. Louis since 1998 and has three children.
 He is a 2014 graduate of Leadership St. Louis.

 Sara Stock